 The organisation of the Hungarian educational system is based on schools that operate in isolation from one another.
 However, the most successful educational systems around the world confront the challenges facing them by organising into larger regional organisations or into networks, which also helps them in exploiting the opportunities that are open to them.
-The economies of scale, the joint development goals or some typical problems that apply across the board (e.g. segregation or teacher shortage) in a region all call for a broader cross-institutional approach to problem management.
-This should incentivise a closer coordination between institutions.
 Hence, over the next two years a national school network plan needs to be drawn up with the involvement of local and non-state actors (county and municipal local governments, NGOs, churches, teacher organisations, parents' associations, etc.).
-We should use objective criteria rather than informal lobbying and individual deals to determine what the school networks of the future should look like.
-These should determine the standards and criteria. based on which the state allocates funding for the performance of educational responsibilities.
-Using target subsidies and grants that are conditional on cooperation and knowledge sharing, the state needs to incentivise schools to commit more deeply to operating as part of networks.
-It would be advisable to introduce such a system gradually, limited at first to a certain region.
-Then, after a few years, the experience accumulated in the process could be reviewed - and the knowledge thus gathered could be used to facilitate the introduction of a national model, while the schools that are already networked could help the other schools by sharing their own experience.
+These should determine the standards and criteria based on which the state allocates funding for the performance of educational responsibilities.